ImperialCollegeLondon/pyrealm/docs/source/development/developers.md

 The package is designed to provide a set of tools to be used within a Python script or notebook.
-The package documentation provides some minimal examples of using the various modules within `pyrealm` - see the [README](README.md#using-pyrealm) for links to these examples - but typically a user will load input data, pass it into imported `pyrealm` classes and functions and then use the outputs in further functions.
+The package documentation provides some minimal examples of using the various modules within `pyrealm` but typically a user will load input data, pass it into imported `pyrealm` classes and functions and then use the outputs in further functions.

 Some of the package modules - such as the `pmodel` and `splash` modules - require input data in arrays, typically with spatial and temporal dimensions loaded from NetCDF files